 The deliciousness of freshly whipped-up hummus is undeniable!
 Sure, the store bought stuff is a nice substitute in a pinch, but when you have the choice, treat yourself to this homemade version.
 Right away you’ll notice two things: first, it tastes amazingly fresh!
-Second, you’ll end up with about twice as much hummus than if you were to simply buy some.
+Second, you’ll end up with about twice as much hummus than if you were to simply buy a container.

 So without further ado, here is my easy, go-to recipe for homemade hummus that can be made in ten minutes or less!

 2. Add the remaining 6 ingredients to a food processor in the order they are listed and blend for one minute.

 3. Next, scrape the sides of the bowl, add 1-2 tablespoons of water if needed, and blend again for two minutes.

 4. That’s all there is to it!
 Spoon out your fresh hummus into a storage container and place in the fridge until ready to eat.

-If you want to make your hummus super special, just before serving, top it with a drizzle of olive oil and a good sprinkling of either za’atar or paprika.
+If you want to make your hummus super special, just before serving, top it with a light drizzle of olive oil and a good sprinkling of either za’atar or paprika.
 Za’atar is a Middle Eastern spice that goes scrumptiously with hummus.
-I picked some up in Israel while on Jeff’s world tour a couple years ago, and we savored every spec until it was gone!
+I picked some up in Israel while on Jeff’s world tour a few years ago, and we savored every spec until it was gone!

 Rumor has it, by the way, that you can find za’atar in Trader Joe’s…